awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-setting-up-edge-devices.md

 1. Use [Register\-IAMRolePolicy](https://docs.aws.amazon.com/powershell/latest/reference/items/Register-IAMRolePolicy.html) as follows to allow the service role you created to create a session token\.
 The session token gives your edge devices permission to run commands using Systems Manager\.
 **Note**
 The policies you add for a service role for edge devices in an AWS IoT Greengrass environment are the same policies used to create an instance profile for EC2 instances\.
-For more information about the AWS policies used in the following commands, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.
+For more information about the AWS policies used in the following commands, see [Configure instance permissions for Systems Manager](setup-instance-permissions.md)\.

    \(Required\) Run the following command to allow an edge device to use AWS Systems Manager service core functionality\.